Directory of U.S. Military Rockets and Missiles Appendix 4: Undesignated Vehicles |

 In September 1956, Minneapolis-Honeywell received a development contract for the Wagtail air-to-ground missile.
 Wagtail was a solid-fuel rocket-powered short-range missile, to be used for nuclear attacks by low-flying supersonic aircraft.
 It was equipped with retro-rockets which fired before main motor ignition to decelerate it rapidly after drop.
 This gave the delivery aircraft enough time to escape the thermonuclear explosion.
 The missile had flip-out tail fins, and used an inertial navigation system together with a terrain-following radar.
 The latter features gave it some stand-off range and the capability to clear obstacles when launched at low altitude.

 Wagtail was flight tested in 1958, but was not put into production.
 The program was cancelled before 1962, most likely around 1960/61.
 One of the aircraft, which would have used Wagtail, was the B-58 Hustler.
-Wagtail was also adapted for use as a rearward-firing air-to-air missile (presumably for bomber defense), but I have no information whether this configuration was actually flight tested.
+Wagtail was also adapted for use as a rearward-firing air-to-air missile (presumably for bomber defense), and the missile was flight-tested in that configuration as well.

 Data for Wagtail: